wovo/hwcpp/docs/hwcpp-primer.md

 Even embedded programmers want their applications to talk.
 Most embedded targets have at least a serial (UART) connection, which is (in the absence of a real debugger) often used for debug logging.
-The cto for this (default) uart is available target::uart.
+The cto for this (default) uart is available as target::uart.

 It is a formatted character output, which means that it has write() functions that accept the common types